1776 (musical): Historical accuracy

-Many characters in 1776 differ from their historical counterparts.
-Central to the drama is the depiction of John Adams as "obnoxious and disliked".
+Central to the drama is the depiction of John Adams as "obnoxious and disliked," a comment based on one he made in 1822 explaining that Jefferson was chosen to write the Declaration of Independence due to his writing talent and Adams describing himself as "obnoxious, suspected and unpopular."
 According to biographer David McCullough, however, Adams was one of the most respected members of Congress in 1776.
-Adams' often-quoted description of himself in Congress as "obnoxious, suspected, and unpopular" is from a letter written 46 years later, in 1822, after his unpopular presidency had likely colored his view of the past.
-According to McCullough, no delegate described Adams as obnoxious in 1776.
-Historian Garry Wills earlier made a similar argument, writing that "historians relay John Adams's memories without sufficient skepticism", and that it was Dickinson, not Adams, who was advocating an unpopular position in 1776.
+Adams's memories near the end of his life were, according to McCullough, likely distorted and affected by his troubled tenure as President in the late 1790s; no delegate described Adams as obnoxious in 1776.
+Historian Garry Wills earlier made a similar argument, writing that "historians relay John Adams's memories without sufficient skepticism."